 - Neurological problems

-To diagnose incontinence your doctor will first conduct a thorough medical exam and get an outline of your symptoms and medical history.
-You may require further tests such as:
+Luckily, with the correct treatment option, incontinence can usually be managed successfully.
+To diagnose incontinence, your doctor will first conduct a thorough medical exam and get an outline of your symptoms and medical history.
+You may require further tests such a urinalysis, a pelvic exam, or a blood test.

 For many women with incontinence behavioral and lifestyle changes will effectively reduce their issue.
-Others may require other treatment including:
+Others may require pelvic rehabilitation physical therapy, including:

 - Bladder training